Waxing Crescent on

 Moon after descending node

-3 days after descending node on 22 November 2022 at 16:23 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 9 days, until the lunar orbit crosses from South to North in ascending node on 5 December 2022 at 12:39 in ♉ Taurus.
+3 days after descending node on 22 November 2022 at 16:23 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from South to North in ascending node on 5 December 2022 at 12:39 in ♉ Taurus.

 Moon at southern standstill

 At 08:28 the Moon is meeting its standstill point to reach South declination of ∠-27.471°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠27.432° at the point of next standstill in ♋ Cancer on 9 December 2022 at 21:22.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠27.432° at the point of next northern standstill in ♋ Cancer on 9 December 2022 at 21:22.

 Syzygy in 11 days